We’re currently introducing a new design and are making sure everything works.

 The decision to recommend a residential or nursing home will only be made after a needs assessment.
 You can also consider homes in other local authority areas if your needs will be better met there.

-A self-referral gives you the choice to assess your own care needs or carry out a referral on behalf of someone else.
+A self-referral gives you the choice to assess your own care needs or someone else’s.

 Choosing a home